As an ambigram designer, you may think you know ambigrams.

 The rules

-Rule number 1: Stay to letters.
+Rule number 1: Stick to letters.

 Ambigram comes from ambi and gram (greek αμφι and γραμ, from γραφή), which means “write in both ways” or “letter in both ways”.
 Side note: You already use αμφι in your life.
 A theater has a U shape.
 An amphitheater has a full circle shape.
 It’s αμφι-theater.
 Theater in both ways. 😉